-See this recent post, especially, which summarizes much of what these topical editorials concern and may be of value to anyone desperate to explain to a family member, friend, significant other, teacher, spiritual adviser, counselor, employer, attorney, or journalist how s/he’s been wrongly represented and injured.
+See this post, especially, which summarizes much of what these topical editorials concern and may be of value to anyone desperate to explain to a family member, friend, significant other, teacher, spiritual adviser, counselor, employer, attorney, or journalist how s/he’s been wrongly represented and injured.
 Few people who haven't been abused by them know restraining orders are abused; fewer still how they’re abused or why.

 Those with restraining order cases pending are prompted to consult the blog’s Q & A page.
 Corrections to its author’s interpretations and grudging knowledge, incidentally, are always welcomed.